-The rules about automatic disqualification for trustees are changing, more reasons are being added and the rules will also apply to some charity senior manager positions (chief executives and finance directors - and those in equivalent roles).
+Today (1 August 2018) charity automatic disqualification rules have changed.
+These include new disqualification reasons for trustees and some charity senior manager positions (chief executives and finance directors - and those in equivalent roles).

 New reasons for disqualification include being in contempt of court, being named under particular anti-terrorism legislation or being on the sex offenders register.

-Make sure you read the guidance for charities to help you understand what is changing.
+Make sure you read the guidance for charities.
 This guide also includes a handy disqualifying reasons table that you can download.

-We’ve produced sample declarations for senior managers and trustees to state that they won’t be disqualified from acting in these positions after the 1 August.
-You can download these from the preparing for the rule changes section of the charity guidance.
+We’ve produced sample declarations for senior managers and trustees to state that they are not disqualified from acting in these positions.
+You can download these from the guidance for charities.

-If someone is going to be disqualified, tell them that they can apply to have their disqualification waived.
+If someone is disqualified, tell them that they can apply to have their disqualification waived.
 They can find out more in the guidance for individuals.

 Unlock is an independent charity that provides support for people with convictions.
 They have a dedicated charity page with further advice and support.